 - Environmental Management

-“We have found a viable solution for our hazardous materials management, which perfectly supports both the old as well as the new Hazardous Substances Ordinance.
-Our hazardous working materials are now centrally recorded in Quentic and the data can be accessed by all authorized people at any time.”
+“We have found a viable solution for our hazardous chemicals management, which perfectly supports both the old as well as the new Hazardous Substances Ordinance.
+Our non-hazardous chemicals are now centrally recorded in Quentic and the data can be accessed by all authorized people at any time.”